Gerhart Hauptmann: The Nazi era

 After the Nazis came to power in Germany in 1933, Hauptmann signed a loyalty oath of the German Academy of Literature, a section of the Prussian Academy of Arts.
 In the summer of the same year, according to writer and historian Ernst Klee, he applied for membership in the Nazi party but his application was denied by the regional party office.

-Hauptmann's copy of Mein Kampf, which can now be found in the Hauptmann collection at the Berlin State Library, was also heavily annotated.
+Hauptmann's copy of Mein Kampf, which can now be found in the Hauptmann collection at the Berlin State Library, was heavily annotated.
 He regarded himself as being fundamentally a poet, above the political fray; and certainly nothing from the Nazi ideology was incorporated into his works.
 However, he had earlier been a founding member of the eugenics organization the German Society for Racial Hygiene, in Berlin in 1905, and his play Before Sunrise is deeply concerned with hereditary alcoholism, a popular idea with eugenicists, and the main character rejects his fiancée due to concerns about his potential children's genetics.

 Because Hauptmann remained highly regarded by the German people, the Nazis did everything to keep him from leaving the country, despite the emigration of many of his colleagues.
 At times he suffered from official disapproval.
 The censors of the Propaganda Minister Goebbels kept an eye on Hauptmann's work and even banned a new edition of his novella The Shot in the Park because it featured a black character.
 Hauptmann was told that reprinting was impossible because of a paper shortage.
 The film versions of The Beaver Coat and Before Sunrise were censored, and the film adaptation of Schluck and Jau was banned.
 For Hauptmann's 80th birthday, in 1942, representatives of the Nazi regime cooperated with honors, celebrations, and celebratory performances.
 Hauptmann was presented by his publisher with the first copy of his 17-volume Complete Works.